Ways to Boost Your Electrical Safety

 There are two good reasons for switching off your appliances – and unplugging them – when not in use.
 First, there’s the phantom load.
 This is the electricity your appliances are still using despite being on standby mode.
 Sure, it’s a small amount, but you’re still paying for electricity that’s not actually being used.

 Meanwhile, these appliances can still short circuit while plugged in.
-Whether it’s a loose wire in the wall or socket, or a faulty extension cord, something could well trigger a short circuit while you’re at work.
+Whether it’s a loose wire in the wall or socket, faulty light or power circuits or a faulty extension cord, something could well trigger a short circuit while you’re at work.

-It’s better to just switch off and unplug appliances for complete safety and security.
+It’s better to just switch off and unplug electrical appliances for complete safety and security.

 Your home’s power outlets each deliver a specific amount of amperage.
 In Australia, three-pin power points are rated for a maximum 10 amps.

 That means your concerns are not specifically related to the number of appliances plugged in, but rather the amps required.
 For example, you could have a power board charging five phones at once and you’ll easily be below 10 amps.

 However, piggybacking adaptors and power boards for a TV, computer, monitor, speakers, etc, that could draw on a touch too much power.
 And if one electrical appliance short circuits, all could be impacted.

 Instead, play it safe and keep major appliances on separate outlets, at least where possible.

 When you get the chance to clean, make sure you vacuum up the dust and rubbish around electrical equipment.
 We’re talking behind the TV cabinet, around the oven, and even the washing machine.
 The long-forgotten areas behind furniture and among electrical cords are black holes for rubbish.